 Santorini is an exotic volcanic island positioned around 120 miles off the south of Greece.
-Santorini attracts sunny weather with crystal clear waters making it a well-known tourist destination which invites tourists from all over the world.
+With its sunny weather and crystal, clear waters make it one of the world’s well-known tourist destinations, which invites tourists from all over the world.
 Located along the volcanic slopes, the whitewashed houses add to the ideal backdrop of its natural scenery.

 Well, a day trip to Crete from Santorini is known for its beaches and seas.
 The island is stretched from fertile plains of the coast to rugged hills, and from bustling metro cities to the serene and peaceful hillside villages.